 Office in Clark Building, Room C214

-Andrea Williams, Director
+Andrea Duffy, Director

 The International Studies major is an interdisciplinary program designed to help students understand the nature of diverse cultures and peoples.
 There are four concentrations: Asian Studies, European Studies, Latin American Studies, and Middle East and North African Studies.
 Courses are required in foreign language, geography, political science, economics, history, and international studies, with other elective courses chosen from these and many more disciplines across the college and university.